dcferreira/dcferreira.github.io/content/post/2023-03-04-ai-web-app/index.md

 ---
 title: Making and Deploying an AI Web App in 2023 (Part 4)
-subtitle: Develop an App with Test-driven Development
+subtitle: Develop an App with Test-Driven Development

 # Summary for listings and search engines
 summary: How and why we should use pytest and unit tests to facilitate development when writing an AI App.